garimasingh18/accordion-help-page/README.md

-# AccordionExample
+# Accordion Example

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.

 ## Development server

 Run `ng serve` for a dev  server.
 Navigate to `http://localhost:4200/help` to see accordion example

 ## Code scaffolding